padraigfl/videojs-react/README.md

 All props without comments (including unspecified ones) are passed directly into the videojs tag

-To use default videojs styles you must still import their CSS files.

 ## Example

-See example implementation in the example folder and play around with it
+See example implementation in the https://github.com/padraigfl/videojs-react-course-assistant and play around with it

-## Todo

-Handle videojs importing as a fallback